RemyDinh/Meta-Ads-Analysis-Supplement-Brand/README.md

 With ROAS consistent across markets, higher profitability is driven by conversion volume rather than efficiency differences.
 Increasing spend and improving localization in Germany and Belgium represents a scalable growth opportunity, allowing Supps& to diversify revenue while maintaining current performance levels.

+Remy Dinh - Last Edit 22-12-2025.
+For more information contact me on LinkedIn: https://www.linkedin.com/in/remydinh23/